ivpel/vigilant-kit/README.md

 # Vigilant Kit
-Vigilant is a set of tools designed to help write and run robust functional tests using Selenium WebDriver.
-With Vigilant, you can start writing complex test cases in a minute.
+**Vigilant** is a set of tools designed to help write and run robust functional tests using Selenium WebDriver.
+With **Vigilant**, you can start writing complex test cases in a minute.

 ## Why Vigilant?
 * **Easy to start & Fast To Write**: Vigilant provides you with methods that help you write functional tests quickly